Customer Story

 One of the biggest struggles of in-house legal departments is raising legal awareness: helping the rest of the company understand what legal is about, when legal needs to be involved, and when it doesn't.

-Transparency is also a quality that Fiona Konetzky, VP Legal & Compliance at Adverity, argues can have a great impact on legal becoming a key driver of business – and she speaks from experience.
-If you’re looking for more tips on how to implement a contract lifecycle management tool across your entire company, watch our webinar interview with Fiona and Dani Manfreda, Deputy Head of Legal & Compliance at Adverity here.
+Transparency is also a quality that Fiona Konetzky, VP Legal & Compliance at Adverity, argues can have a great impact on legal becoming a key driver of business.
+If you're looking for more tips on how to implement a contract lifecycle management tool across your entire company, watch our webinar interview with Fiona and Dani Manfreda, Deputy Head of Legal & Compliance at Adverity here.
+You can also read about how Adverity reduced legal involvement to zero on 50% of their contracts.

 4. Prioritize the adoption of a contract lifecycle management (CLM) tool

 Like many first in-house legal professionals, Wolfgang came to an organization that stored contracts on Google Drive.
 One of the managing directors sat down early on with him to show him around, and gave him free reign to change the way contracts were stored.
-Initially, Wolfgang thought adopting a CLM would have to wait until later since there were so many other things he’d rather focus on, but he quickly realized that his priorities had to shift.
+Initially, Wolfgang thought adopting a CLM would have to wait, but he quickly realized that his priorities had to shift.

-Wolfgang’s experience is very likely to resonate with fellow lawyers trying to understand what systems have been put in place prior to their arrival, but it is also a reflection of the challenges experienced in the legal industry as a whole.
-In fact, 87% of legal department leaders say they spend too much time on low-value, routine tasks* – like looking for contracts in a cloud drive that is not fit-for-purpose.
-In addition, half of business leaders believe inefficient contracting has led to lost business,* meaning that, contract management, if built strategically and with the right tools in place, can be a real business driver for the organization – and no longer be perceived as the road blocker in business development.
+Wolfgang's experience is very likely to resonate with fellow lawyers trying to understand what systems have been put in place prior to their arrival.
+In fact, 87% of legal department leaders say they spend too much time on low-value, routine tasks — like looking for contracts in a cloud drive that is not fit-for-purpose.

 So, how do you go about choosing a CLM?